 While death is certain, the fate of a decedent's bank account is not.
-While certain bank accounts are closed immediately upon death, others must remain open for months or even years as the estate awaits settlement in probate court.
-Co-ownership of a bank account also affects the timing of how long the account can stay open.
+Sometimes bank accounts close immediately upon death.
+In other cases, the accounts remain open for months or even years as the estate awaits settlement in probate court.
+Co-ownership of a bank account also affects the length of time the account stays open.

-State probate codes might allow small estates to skip the longer probate process.
-In order to qualify, the estate must be under a certain value stipulated by the law of the state.
-In these circumstances, a spouse or next of kin might have to sign an affidavit stating that the funeral expenses and other debts have been paid.
+State probate codes sometimes allow small estates to undergo a shorter probate process.
+In order to qualify, the estate must be under the value stipulated by state law.
+In these circumstances, a spouse or next of kin might have to sign an affidavit stating that they paid the funeral expenses and other debts in full.
 Then, the judge will confirm that no other probate proceedings have commenced and authorize a specified individual to transfer personal property, including funds in the bank account.

 If the decedent established a payable-on-death account, the money will transfer automatically.
 This type of account works like a regular bank account while the account holder is alive.
 When they die, however, the account is automatically closed.
 Any money in the account transfers to the beneficiary that the account holder chose before his death.
 These accounts function independently of a will and are therefore not subject to or bound by probate court.

 Samantha Kemp is a lawyer for a general practice firm.
 She has been writing professionally since 2009.
 Her articles focus on legal issues, personal finance, business and education.
 Kemp acquired her JD from the University of Arkansas School of Law.
 She also has degrees in economics and business and teaching.